dhritzkiv/eoy-report/README.md

 ### Serve

 Run `node index` to start the Express-based static server.
-Alternatively, serve this up as static files with Nginx or similar.
+Alternatively, serve the contents of `public/` up as static files with Nginx or similar.

 ## Credits